ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-Angular/index.md

 description: ""
 ---

 **_TLDR:_** _The options to choose a different JavaScript framework has never been as wide as today.
-In this React vs Vue article, we are going to dig deep into these two popular JavaScript frameworks and find out which one should you use in your next project._
+In this React vs Angular article, we are going to dig deep into these two popular JavaScript frameworks and find out which one should you use in your next project._

 The debate over JavaScript frameworks is a never-ending topic.
 As more options emerge, the competition to dominate the market share intensifies.